akill317/FullCollapsy/README.md

 	You gain color bullets by destroys a color group that has 3+ adjacent dots with same color

 	Enemy only die when they touch the same color dot

+	You will die if you touch the enemy with different color